AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 2. Home Section 🏠

-- **Profile Image**: Personal image displayed on the homepage.
+- `Profile Image` – Personal image displayed on the homepage.
-- **Name & Typing Effect**: Dynamic typing effect displaying the user's name.
+- `Typing Effect` – Dynamic typing string effect displaying.
-- **Social Media Links**: Links to LinkedIn, GitHub, and other social profiles.
+- `Social Media Links` – Links to LinkedIn, GitHub, and other social profiles.
-- **Scroll Arrow**: A downward arrow to help users navigate to the next section.
+- `Scroll Arrow` – A downward arrow to help users navigate to the next section.

 ### 3. About Section 📑

-- **Personal Information**: A brief introduction and bio.
+- ``Personal Information`` – A brief introduction and bio.
-- **Contact Information**: Information on how to get in touch, including social media links.
+- `Contact Information` – Information on how to get in touch.

 ### 4. Resume Section 📝

-- **Education**: Information about academic qualifications.
+- **`Education`**: Information about academic qualifications.
-- **Experience**: Professional experiences and job history.
+- **`Experience`**: Professional experiences and job history.
-- **Projects**: Showcases of notable projects with descriptions and technologies used.
+- **`Projects`**: Showcases of notable projects with descriptions and technologies used.
-- **Skills**: A list of technical skills and tools.
+- **`Skills`**: A list of technical skills and tools.
-- **Download Resume**: Button to download the full resume in PDF format 📥
+- **`Download Resume`**: Button to download and open the resume in PDF format at another tab.

 ### 5. Contact Section 📬